 Louis Menand [Keynote Speaker].
 How to Predict the Present

 Louis Menand is the Anne T. and Robert M. Bass Professor of English and the Lee Simpkins Family Professor of Arts and Sciences at Harvard University.
 Menand - who has a strong interest in literary and cultural history, and the history of ideas - is a staff writer for the New Yorker, a long-time contributor to the New York Review of Books, and the recipient of the 2002 Pulitzer Prize for History for his book on American pragmatists, "The Metaphysical Club."
 Most recently he is also the author of The Free World: Art and Thought in the Cold War.

-Menand's presentation topic is "How Should We Write History?"
-Dr. Menand will explore "why do we write about history, how should we read it, and why should we care about it?"
+Menand's presentation topic was "How Should We Write History?"
+Dr. Menand explored "why do we write about history, how should we read it, and why should we care about it?"

 Bryan A. Garner.
 Taming the Tongue While Chasing the Sun: Bryan A. Garner on Collecting English Grammars and Dictionaries

 Bryan A. Garner is the author of more than 25 language-related books, including Garner's Modern English Usage (Oxford, 4th ed.
 2016) and The Chicago Guide to Grammar, Usage, and Punctuation (2016).
 He has been editor in chief of Black's Law Dictionary over its past five unabridged editions.
 He has long been among the most widely cited authorities about language in American judicial opinions.
 He has one of the largest personal libraries in the Southwest, with a total of 38,000 volumes, and his bibliophilia is highly contagious.